 On this page, you can learn how to use

 react-apollo to attach GraphQL query results to your React UI.
+This guide assumes some familiarity with GraphQL itself.
 You can read about GraphQL queries themselves in detail at graphql.org.

 react-apollo, you don’t have to learn anything special about the query syntax, since everything is just standard GraphQL.
-Anything you can type into the GraphiQL query explorer, you can also put into your
+Anything you can type into the GraphiQL query IDE, you can also put into your

 When we are running a basic query we can use the

 graphql container in a very simple way.
-We simply parse our query into a GraphQL document using the
+We simply parse our query using the

 graphql container as the first argument.